amamenko/inky-doodle/README.md

 The server was deployed to [Heroku](https://www.heroku.com) and the Heroku dyno kept awake with [Kaffeine](https://kaffeine.herokuapp.com).

+## Upcoming Features (Dev Branch)

+The following additional features are in progress:
+  - [ ] Landing page
+  - [ ] Inky Doodle search functionality (with pagination and profiles)
+  - [ ] Circular pedigree tree

 ## Local Development

 To set up this project locally, you can follow the steps below.